emqx/cloud-docs/en_US/deployments/tls_ssl.md

 ## Configure One-Way TLS/SSL

-The following instructions guide you to configure one-way TLS/SSL in [EMQX Cloud Console](<https://cloud-intl.emqx.com/console>) and test the client connection with TLS/SSL configured.
+The following instructions guide you to configure one-way TLS/SSL in [EMQX Platform Console](<https://cloud-intl.emqx.com/console>) and test the client connection with TLS/SSL configured.
 You can also watch [One-Way TLS/SSL Tutorial](https://www.youtube.com/embed/kkb1D4lXbFo/?autoplay=1&null) for each step of the setup.

-1. Login to the EMQX Cloud Console.
+1. Login to the EMQX Platform Console.
 2. On your deployment **Overview** page, click the **+TLS/SSL configuration** button to configure the certificate.
 You can upload the file or fill in the certificate contents directly.
     - **TLS/SSL type**: Choose one-way (only the client verifies the server-side certificate).
     - **Certificate body**: Custom server-side certificate.(Including certificate chain, which is provided by a third-party organization when issuing the certificate.)